 Doctors will also test for adenovirus during suspected outbreaks.
 (An outbreak is when many people come down with the same symptoms.)

 How Are Adenovirus Infections Treated?

-Infants (especially newborns and premature babies), people with weak immune systems, and healthy children and adults with severe adenovirus infections may need antiviral medicine and treatment in a hospital.
-Other treatment, depending on the symptoms, may include intravenous fluids, oxygen, and breathing treatments.
+Infants (especially newborns and premature babies), people with weak immune systems, and healthy children and adults with severe adenovirus infections may need antiviral medicine and treatment in a hospital that could include IV fluids, oxygen, and breathing treatments.

 How Long Do Adenovirus Infections Last?

 Most adenovirus infections last from a few days to a week or two.
 Severe infections may last longer and cause lingering symptoms, such as a cough.